CERT-Bund/misp-warninglists-analyzer/README.md

 Checks observable against the MISP-warninglists.

 ## Requirements
 To be able to install pygit2, libgit2-devel (libgit2.h) has to be installed.
 See requirements.txt for python dependencies.
+Maybe, it is necessary to run `ldconfig` after installing pygit2 in order to use it properly.

 ## Configuration
 ```